André 3000: Acting career

 Benjamin has made appearances in Families, The Shield (he plays Robert Huggins, a character that originated in an episode titled "On Tilt" from Season 3 in 2004), Be Cool, Revolver, Semi Pro, and Four Brothers.
-He was also cast as Percival in the Outkast film Idlewild, released on August 25, 2006, alongside the album of the same name.
+He was also cast as Percival in Outkast film Idlewild, released on August 25, 2006, alongside the album of the same name.
 He voiced a crow in Charlotte's Web, a movie adaptation of the 1952 children's book.

 As of November 2006, Benjamin voiced Sunny Bridges, a prize-winning musician who gives up touring to teach at his alma mater, in Class of 3000, an animated series on Cartoon Network which he also produced.
 He has also worked with Esthero on a promotional version of "Jungle Book" which was on a Wikked lil' grrrls sampler, but never made it to the actual album due to issues with Esthero's label, Warner Bros.
 The following year, Benjamin appeared in the basketball comedy Semi-Pro with Woody Harrelson and Will Ferrell.
 He also starred in Battle in Seattle, a 2007 film about the 1999 Seattle World Trade Organization protests.

 Benjamin was a member of Quentin Tarantino and Lawrence Bender's production company A Band Apart until its close in 2006.
 Benjamin then formed his own company, Moxie Turtle.
 In May 2012, Benjamin began filming a biographical film about Jimi Hendrix entitled All Is By My Side.
 It premiered at the 2013 Toronto International Film Festival on September 7, 2013.
 His performance was met with critical acclaim and earned him a nomination for the Independent Spirit Award for Best Male Lead.
 In 2016, Benjamin had a recurring role as Michael LaCroix on the second season of the anthology crime drama series American Crime.

+In 2018 Benjamin starred in Claire Denis' first English-language film High Life.

 Fashion

 Benjamin launched the "Benjamin Bixby" clothing line in the spring of 2008, which was inspired by college football from the mid-1930s.
+It was relaunched as Benji Bixby in 2025.

 Personal life

-Benjamin was in a relationship with singer Erykah Badu from 1996 to 1999, and they had a son together named Seven Sirius Benjamin (born November 18, 1997).
+Benjamin was in a relationship with singer Erykah Badu from 1996 to 1999, and they had a son together named Seven Sirius Benjamin (b.
+November 18, 1997).

 In 2004, alongside Alicia Silverstone, Benjamin was voted by People for the Ethical Treatment of Animals (PETA) as the "World's Sexiest Vegetarian Celebrity".
 He previously followed a vegan diet but stated in 2014, "I was a hardcore vegan for 15 years.
 I've even done raw.
 But socially it became horrible.
 I was kind of just sitting at home eating a salad.
 You become mean.
 That's not good for you."

 Benjamin posed for a print advertising campaign by Declare Yourself, a campaign encouraging voter registration among youth for the 2008 United States presidential election.
 In the ads by photographer David LaChapelle, he had his mouth gagged by a bow-tie in a symbolic function.

+In 2019, Benjamin shared that he was diagnosed a few years prior with social anxiety and hypersensitivity disorder.